ljsinclair/featurebase-docs/docs/cloud/cloud-db-connect/cloud-login.md

 ---
-title: Login to cloud
+title: Sign in to cloud
 layout: default
 parent: Connect to cloud db
 grand_parent: Cloud
 ---

-# How do I login to FeatureBase Cloud?
+# How do I sign in to FeatureBase Cloud?
 {: .no_toc }

 ## Before you begin